crossplane/docs/content/knowledge-base/guides/write-a-composition-function-in-go.md

 The `input` directory defines a Go struct that a function can use to take input, using the `input` field from a Composition.
-The [composition functions]({{<ref "../../master/concepts/composition-functions">}}) documentation explains how to pass an input to a composition function. function-xbuckets doesn't use an input, so you should delete the `input` directory.
+The [composition functions]({{<ref "../../master/concepts/composition-functions">}}) documentation explains how to pass an input to a composition function.
+This function doesn't use an input, so you should delete the `input` directory.

 You should also delete the `package/input` directory.
 It contains an OpenAPI schema automatically generated from the structs in the `input` directory.